 Rules and Restrictions: For the More Exotic Animals

 To keep other animals from abroad – e.g. rabbits or birds – as pets in the UK, you need a special import license.
 These animals also have to spend up to six months in quarantine.
 However, there are certain exceptions for horses, which can travel under a plan similar to the pet travel scheme (PETS).

-For any further questions on overseas pets in the UK, you can contact the Animal Health and Veterinary Laboratories Agency (AHVLA):
+For any further questions on overseas pets in the UK, you can contact the Animal and Plant Health Agency (APHA):

 The Animal Health Divisional Office can also provide you with more information if you want to keep imported exotic pets in the UK (e.g. lizards, turtles, snakes, spiders, etc.).

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.